asyncapi/spec/spec/asyncapi.md

 ## <a name="definitions"></a>Definitions

 #### <a name="definitionsApplication"></a>Application
 An application is any kind of computer program or a group of them.
 It MUST be a [producer](#definitionsProducer), a [consumer](#definitionsConsumer) or both.
 An application MAY be a microservice, IoT device (sensor), mainframe process, etc. An application MAY be written in any number of different programming languages as long as they support the selected [protocol](#definitionsProtocol).
-An application MUST also use a protocol supported by the server in order to connect and exchange [messages](#definitionsMessage).
+An application MUST also use a protocol supported by the server to connect and exchange [messages](#definitionsMessage).

 #### <a name="definitionsProducer"></a>Producer
-A producer is a type of application, connected to a server, that is creating [messages](#definitionsMessage) and addressing them to [channels](#definitionsChannel).
+A producer is a type of application connected to a server that is creating [messages](#definitionsMessage) and addressing them to [channels](#definitionsChannel).
 A producer MAY be publishing to multiple channels depending on the server, protocol, and use-case pattern.

 #### <a name="definitionsConsumer"></a>Consumer
 A consumer is a type of application, connected to a server via a supported [protocol](#definitionsProtocol), that is consuming [messages](#definitionsMessage) from [channels](#definitionsChannel).
 A consumer MAY be consuming from multiple channels depending on the server, protocol, and the use-case pattern.

 #### <a name="definitionsMessage"></a>Message
-A message is the mechanism by which information is exchanged via a channel between servers and applications.
+A message is a mechanism by which information is exchanged via a channel between servers and applications.
 A message MUST contain a payload and MAY also contain headers.
-The headers MAY be subdivided into [protocol](#definitionsProtocol)-defined headers and header properties defined by the application which can act as supporting metadata.
-The payload contains the data, defined by the application, which MUST be serialized into a format (JSON, XML, Avro, binary, etc.).
+The headers MAY be subdivided into [protocol](#definitionsProtocol)-defined headers and header properties defined by the application, which can act as supporting metadata.
+The payload contains the data defined by the application, which MUST be serialized into a format (JSON, XML, Avro, binary, etc.).
 Since a message is a generic mechanism, it can support multiple interaction patterns such as event, command, request, or response.

 #### <a name="definitionsChannel"></a>Channel
-A channel is an addressable component, made available by the server, for the organization of [messages](#definitionsMessage).
+A channel is an addressable component made available by the server for the organization of [messages](#definitionsMessage).
 [Producer](#definitionsProducer) applications send messages to channels and [consumer](#definitionsConsumer) applications consume messages from channels.
 Servers MAY support many channel instances, allowing messages with different content to be addressed to different channels.
 Depending on the server implementation, the channel MAY be included in the message via protocol-defined headers.

 #### <a name="definitionsProtocol"></a>Protocol
-A protocol is the mechanism (wireline protocol or API) by which [messages](#definitionsMessage) are exchanged between the application and the [channel](#definitionsChannel).
+A protocol is a mechanism (wireline protocol or API) by which [messages](#definitionsMessage) are exchanged between the application and the [channel](#definitionsChannel).
 Example protocols include, but are not limited to, AMQP, HTTP, JMS, Kafka, MQTT, STOMP, Mercure, WebSocket.

 #### <a name="definitionsBindings"></a>Bindings
 A "binding" (or "protocol binding") is a mechanism to define protocol-specific information.
 Therefore, a protocol binding MUST define protocol-specific information only.